Wondering how to make a budget? Or just looking for some helpful tips on how to organize your finances? This post should help!!

 - Tally up each column by month

-- Add the monthly totals together per category and average it based on how many months of details you are using
+Add the above monthly totals together and then average them based on how many months of details you are using.

-Using these averaged figures make a separate yearly budget spreadsheet on a separate piece of paper.
+Using these averaged figures, make a yearly budget spreadsheet on a separate piece of paper.

 Here is a simple Office template for you to download as well!